gregbugaj/delven-docs/content/event-flow/element-selection.md

 ## CSS Selector {#by-css}

-In PhantomSQL, css selectors are patterns used to select the element(s) you want to interact with.
+In Delven, css selectors are patterns used to select the element(s) you want to interact with.

 | Selector       	            | Example               | Description                                 | Reference
 | --------------------------- | --------------------- | ------------------------------------------- | ------------------